 - CSC 230: Computer Science II: Data Structures

 - CSC 345: Operating Systems

 - CSC 415: Software Engineering

-Required Mathematics Courses (three course units)
+Required Mathematics Courses (four course units)

 Three major-level laboratory sciences and one additional math or science course (with advisement).
 Consult the department for details.